DemetraAS/Research-Practice-Progress/README.md

 - Attempted to correctly assign the RUL labels to the attributes, based on the degradation modeling step (still in progress)

 Week 4 (March 18th-March 24th 2024):
+-Managed to accurately assign RUL to the training and testing sets (assignation is different for testing and training) -Created a draft for the research paper, making sure that the length criteria will be respected

 Week 5 (March 25th-March 31th 2024):